JoshuaKimsey/Linux-StableDiffusion-Script/README.md

 **Step 3:** Make the script executable by opening the directory in your Terminal and typing `chmod +x linux-sd.sh`, or whatever you named this file as.

-**Step 4:** Run the script with `./linux-sd.sh`, it will begin by cloning [hlky's Github Repo](https://github.com/hlky/stable-diffusion) to the directory the script is located in.
-The cloned `stable-diffusion` directory will be renamed to `ultimate-stable-diffusion` to avoid any naming confusion.
+**Step 4:** Run the script with `./linux-sd.sh`, it will begin by cloning the [WebUI Github Repo](https://github.com/sd-webui/stable-diffusion-webui) to the directory the script is located in.
+This folder will be named `stable-diffusion-webui`.

 **Step 5:** The script will pause and ask that you move/copy the downloaded 1.4 AI models to a newly created, **temporary** directory called `Models`.
 Press Enter once you have done so to continue.